Associate Professor of Nursing

 Doctor of Philosophy in Nursing Education, University of Northern Colorado; Master of Science in Nursing, Clarke University; Bachelor of Science in Nursing, Clarke University.

 My philosophy of teaching is based on my appreciation and dedication to life-long learning.
-I believe that I exemplify this dedication to life-long learning as I am currently still in school receiving my PhD.
 Every class that I teach is aware that I am a student myself.
 I understand the time commitment and dedication that is required of students.
 I want students to enjoy the process of learning.
-We too many times focus on outcomes and objectives instead of the journey towards understanding.
+We too many times focus on outcomes and objectives instead of the journey toward understanding.
 Learning is a fun and rewarding process.